Kockums Crane

 The Kockums Crane (Kockumskranen) is a 140 m high gantry crane in the Hyundai Heavy Industries shipyard in Ulsan, South Korea.
 It was originally used at the Kockums shipyard in Malmö, Sweden.

 History

-It was built in 1973–74 and could lift 1,500 t.
-The gauge of crane's rails was 174 m and the rail length 710 m.
+It was built in 1973–74 and can lift 1,500 t.
+The gauge of crane's rails is 174 m and the rail length 710 m.
 The crane was used to build about 75 ships.
 Its last use in Malmö was in mid-1997, when it lifted the foundations of the high pillars of the Öresund Bridge.

 The crane was first sold in the early 1990s to the Danish company Burmeister & Wain but the company went bankrupt before the crane could be moved.

 The crane was a landmark of Malmö from its time of construction until its dismantling in the summer of 2002, when it was shipped to Ulsan, after being sold to Hyundai Heavy Industries for $1.
 The Koreans have dubbed the crane 말뫼의 눈물 (Tears of Malmö), because the residents of Malmö reportedly wept when they saw their crane being towed away.